sftpplus/sftpplus-docs/docs/standards/gpg13.rst

 * For activities like AV detection, the software can function suitably when AV applications are installed.
-  See the :doc:`page on interoperability with antiviruses</guides/antivirus>` for more details.

 PMC-3 Recording relating to suspicious behaviour at a boundary